riak/riak.github.io/docs/learn/concepts/causal-context.md

 2. The two operations hit the database at roughly the same time, i.e. two **concurrent updates** have been completed, and Riak is unable to determine which value "wins."
 In this scenario, one of three things can happen:

-       a.
-The object is a CRDT, so Riak is able to resolve conflicting values by type-specific rules
+   1. The object is a CRDT, so Riak is able to resolve conflicting values by type-specific rules

-       b.
-Riak creates sibling values, aka **siblings**, for the object
+   2. Riak creates sibling values, aka **siblings**, for the object

-       c.
-Riak resolves the values on the basis of timestamps
+   3. Riak resolves the values on the basis of timestamps

 In the case of outcome 1 above, Riak uses **causal context** metadata to make that decision.
 This metadata is attached to every object in Riak.